How Rice Became a Staple in Asian CuisineDecember 1, 2020

 You’ve probably heard the rule of thumb that you should only drink white wine with fish.
 However, there are a few reds that will pair well with sushi and seafood dishes.

-As a lover of red wines, you’ll need to choose one that is has a more delicate flavoring so it won’t compete with or overwhelm the fish but complements your dinner instead.
+As a lover of red wines, you’ll need to choose one that has a more delicate flavoring so it won’t compete with or overwhelm the fish but complements your dinner instead.
 Try a light Pinot Noir.

 Champagne is a favorite that pairs great with sushi.
 If you aren’t celebrating a special occasion and don’t want to spring for a higher-end bottle of bubbly, a dry prosecco is an excellent alternative.
 Dry proseccos and champagnes will enhance any seafood dish.

-It’s All about Simplicity
+It’s All About Simplicity

 Remember that pairing sushi with wines is all about simple, delicate flavors.
 Opt for wines with balance and subtlety.
-Low alcohol wines with citrus acidity are always a good option.
+Low-alcohol wines with citrus acidity are always a good option.